 We suggest using these mentions sparingly.
 If you need to get the attention of someone specific, you can mention that person directly.
 On the Pro, Business+, and Enterprise Grid plans, you can also notify a specific group of people by creating a user group.

-Note: Owners and admins can choose to restrict permissions for who can use @everyone, @channel, and @here.
-If you don’t have the option to notify a channel or workspace, find an owner or admin and ask for help.
+Note: Owners and admins with permission can choose to restrict who can use @everyone, @channel, and @here.
+If you don’t have the option to notify a channel or workspace, find an owner and ask for help.

 @everyone can only be used in the #general channel, which is a channel that all members (except guests) are automatically added to.
 This mention will notify everyone in the #general channel whether their availability is set to active or away.